coverclock/com-diag-hazer/README.md

 POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in decimal degrees.
-Either format can be cut and pasted directly into Google Maps, and at least the latter into Google Earth.
+Either format can be cut and pasted directly into Google Maps, and the latter into Google Earth.

 > N.B.
 The underlying position data is stored as binary integers in billionths
 > of a minute (nanominutes).
 But the device under test may not provide that much